mattbatman/biblical/src/content/post/genesis.md

 * [Genesis 5:25](#GEN5V25) Methuselah is often cited as the longest living person at 969 years.
 * [Genesis 6:1-6:4](#GEN6V1) God's sons mated with women.
 Who, or what, were God's sons?
 * [Genesis 6:4](#GEN6V4) Nephilim.
+* [Genesis 7:2](#GEN7V2) This is the numbers of animals for Noah's Ark.
+I think just remember two of every animal from this story as a kid.
+Was is a clean animal?

 ## World English Bible Text